We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Using olive oil to break up earwax is a home remedy some people use to remove earwax plugs from the ear.
-But does olive oil work, and is it safe?
+Using warm olive oil to break up earwax is a home remedy some people use to remove earwax plugs from the ear.
+However, research into this is limited.

 Earwax is a thick substance that helps moisturize and protect the ears.
 It also helps remove dirt and dead skin cells in the ear.

 Though many people feel the need to clean their ears and remove the excess wax, there is no medical or hygiene need to do so.
 The ear is completely self-cleaning, and earwax plays an essential role in this process.

 People produce different amounts of earwax, and this is unrelated to hygiene.
 In particular, older people and those with lots of hair in their ears are more likely to have larger amounts of earwax.

 Read on for the answers to some common questions about using olive oil in the ears.

 People can use warm olive oil to help break up earwax that has hardened and become stuck in the ear canal.
 The oil helps to soften the earwax, making it easier for it to move out of the canal.

 In addition, some people suggest that placing a few drops of warmed olive oil into the ear of someone with an ear infection can be soothing and comforting.